For many, travel is a search for authenticity.

 The search for authenticity seems to be a yearning for something “traditional” – something with many generations of history behind it.
 If people have been doing it for a thousand years, it must “mean” something… right?

 Maybe.
-But I suspect most traditions just aren’t all that old.
+But I suspect most traditions we see today just aren’t all that old.

 The Spanish cuisine you get in a nicer restaurant today probably isn’t too close to what Don Quixote was eating.
 (Roast cat, anyone?)
 And even the oldest of traditions isn’t immune to change, or to being repackaged and commodified as a show for tourists.